Convert RTF to INI

 - Windows Standard: Native support in Windows API and desktop applications

-- Comments Supported: Semicolon (;) for documentation
+- Comments Supported: Semicolon (;) and hash (#) for inline documentation

 Practical Examples